$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Results

 Recall that our observations are $Y_{ij}=x_{\theta j}(t_i)+\epsilon_{ij}$ for $i=1,\ldots,n,j=1,\ldots,d.$ We propose the following nonparametric estimator for $x_{\theta j},$

-where $K$ is a kernel function, while the number $b=b_n>0$ denotes a bandwidth that we take to depend on the sample size $n$ in such a way that $b_n\rightarrow 0$ as $n\rightarrow\infty.$ In line with a traditional convention in kernel estimation theory, we will suppress the dependence of $b_n$ on $n$ in our notation, since no confusion will arise.
-When the $t_i$'s are equispaced, the estimator \eqref{estx} can in essence be obtained by modifying the Nadaraya-Watson regression estimator, cf.\ p.\ 34 in \citet{tsybakov}.
-It is usually called the Priestley-Chao estimator after the authors who first proposed it in \citet{priestley}.
+where $K$ is a kernel function, while the number $b=b_n>0$ denotes a bandwidth that we take to depend on the sample size $n$ in such a way that $b_n\rightarrow0$ as $n\rightarrow\infty.$ In line with a traditional convention in kernel estimation theory, we will suppress the dependence of~$b_n$ on $n$ in our notation, since no confusion will arise.
+When the $t_i$'s are equispaced, the estimator \eqref{estx} can in essence be obtained by modifying the Nadaraya--Watson regression estimator, cf. page 34 in \cite{tsybakov}.
+It is usually called the Priestley--Chao estimator after the authors who first proposed it in \cite{priestley}.
 As far as an estimator of $x_{\theta j}^{\prime}(t)$ is concerned, we define it as the derivative of $\hat{x}_j(t)$ with respect to $t,$ choosing $K$ as a differentiable function.
-Notice that the bandwidth $b$ plays a role of regularisation parameter: too small a bandwidth results in an estimator with small bias, but large variance, while too large a bandwidth results in an estimator with small variance, but large bias, see e.g.\ pp.\ 7--8 and 32 in \citet{tsybakov} for a relevant discussion.
+Notice that the bandwidth $b$ plays a role of regularisation parameter: too small a bandwidth results in an estimator with small bias, but large variance, while too large a~bandwidth results in an estimator with small variance, but large bias, see, for example, pages 7--8 and 32 in \cite{tsybakov} for a relevant discussion.
 In principle one could use different bandwidth sequences for estimation of $x_j$ for different $j$'s, but as can be seen from the proofs in Section \ref{proofs}, asymptotically this will not make a difference for an estimator of $\theta$.
 A similar remark applies to the use of different bandwidths for estimation of $x_{\theta j}$ and its derivative $x_{\theta j}^{\prime}.$ Arguably, the estimator \eqref{estx} is simple and there exist other estimators that may outperform it in certain respects in practice.
 However, as we will show later on, even such a simple estimator leads to a $\sqrt{n}$-consistent estimator of $\theta.$

-Theoretical properties of the Priestley-Chao estimator were studied in \citet{benedetti}, \citet{priestley}, and \citet{schuster}.
+Theoretical properties of the Priestley--Chao estimator were studied in \cite{benedetti,priestley,schuster}.
 However, the first two papers do not cover its convergence in the $L_{\infty}$ (supremum) norm, while the third one does not do it in the form required in the present work.
 Since this is needed in the sequel, we will supply the required statement, see Proposition \ref{priestleyprop} below.

 To put things in a somewhat more general context than the one in our differential equations setting, consider the following regression model: